 “We didn’t expect to see SN1987A when we planned the survey,” explains Margaret Meixner, from the Space Telescope Science Institute in Baltimore, USA, and who leads the HERITAGE survey for which these observations were taken.
 “Based on our existing knowledge of dust in supernovae, we could not have anticipated that Herschel would have detected this source.
 It has definitely been one of the biggest surprises of our project,” she adds.

 The dust was formed from material that was thrown away from the star in the initial explosion.
 If similar amounts are created in all such explosions, this could explain the origin of much of the dust seen in the Large Magellanic Cloud.
 Most of the dust found by Herschel in the form of carbon and silicates, not dissimilar to sand or quartz, though there are smaller amounts of iron present as well.
 The dust is probably being heated by a range of processes, either by x-rays emitted by the glowing ring, or by the radioactive decay of heavy elements, such as titanium, which were created in the star’s final moments.

 The observations of SN1978a are crucial for understanding the remnants of supernova that Herschel is observing in our own Galaxy, which exploded hundreds or thousands of years ago.
 But this latest result also has much further reaching consequences.
 “With objects like SN1987a, we can investigate details that are almost impossible to discern in supernovae inside more distant galaxies.
-This helps us improve our understanding of these stellar explosions, which we can then apply to the broader context of galaxy evolution,” explained Mikako Matsuura, University College London, who led the research, which is published in the 7th July edition of Science Express.
+This helps us improve our understanding of these stellar explosions, which we can then apply to the broader context of galaxy evolution,” explained Mikako Matsuura, University College London, who led the research.

 French Herschel site